 If a student is not satisfied with their placement result, they may choose to retake the exam once after reviewing materials for at least 14 days.
-To schedule an exam re-take, please contact the Orientation team at email@example.com.
+To schedule an exam re-take, please email email@example.com.

-- dual enrollment coursework equivalent to Math 105 (pre-calculus) with a C grade or better
+- Transferable credit equivalent to Math 105 or above

 - SAT math section score of 620 or higher